sait-wbdv/fall-2021/src/assignments/dsgn270/social/assignment-3.md

 In order to receive a grade, you must:
 1. Deploy your integration using a hosting method of your choice (i.e. GH Pages, Heroku, Netlify, etc).
 2. In addition to the requirements of the assignment, include the following in your project `README.md`:
-  - Course title and Team name;
+    - Course title and author name;
     - Any comments that may help squeeze marks out of your instructor (maybe give him hints on where to look for the requirements above);
     - Attributions for any code or assets that are not your own.
 3. Zip your project (excluding `node_modules` and `.env` file) and submit them to Brightspace.
 4. Include the following as a comment with your Brightspace submission:
     - Relevant GH repo(s);